Shirin David: 2023–present: The Voice of Germany coach, Schlau aber blond, and "Gut Genug"

 In 2023, David was featured as a coach on the season 13 of The Voice of Germany.
-She returned to the coaching panel in 2025, for season 15, after a one-season hiatus.
-In July 2024, David released her single "Bauch Beine Po" and reached number one in the German charts.
-It was her 7th number one hit in Germany, making her the first female artist worldwide with 7 number one singles in the German charts.
+In July 2024, David released her single "Bauch Beine Po", which reached number one on the German charts.
+It was her 7th number one hit in Germany, making her the first female artist worldwide with 7 number one singles on the German charts.

 David released her third album, Schlau aber blond, on 14 February 2025.
-The album followed Supersize in reaching number one on the German charts.
+The album followed Supersize in reaching number one on the German album chart.
 In addition, she launched her own beauty care line, shirin beauty, in April 2025.
+In late 2025, David returned as a coach on The Voice of Germany, for season 15, after a one-season hiatus, becoming the first female coach on the show to bring two artists to the final.
+She also returned in late 2026 for season 16, marking her third season as a coach.

+David co-wrote the single "Gut Genug" with the production group KitschKrieg and the music duo Blumengarten, which was released on 22 May 2026.
+The song went viral as an internet meme on social media platforms, peaking atop Ö3 Austria Top 40 and the German Singles Chart, giving David her eighth number-one single in the country.
+In the song, David provides a verse that revolves around her insecurities, which was criticized by critics and online users, with YouTube users demanding a version without her.